 Asian countries have a smaller number of Christians and Catholics compared to the rest of the world.As a result, in manyAsian countries, Christmas has a more secular view than a religious one.
-Christmas wreaths, Merry Christmas banners, colorful lights and ornaments can be seen everywhere, since most of these decorations are made in China anyway.
-But in most of the Asian countries Christmas is not recognized as a public holiday, which means that the offices as well as the schools, colleges and universities remain open.
+Christmas wreaths, Merry Christmas banners, colorful lights, and ornaments can be seen everywhere, since most of these decorations are made in China anyway.
+But in most Asian countries, Christmas is not recognized as a public holiday, which means that the offices as well as the schools, colleges, and universities remain open.
 Of course, this is not the case for all Asian countries.
-The Philippines, for example, is known for celebrating the world’s longest Christmas season, which begins already on September 1st.
+The Philippines, for example, is known for celebrating the world’s longest Christmas season, which began on September 1st.
 Below you can find out our destination countries’ own specific sets of Christmas traditions.

 Tune into some Korean Christmas vibes in the following music video:

-In Japan, Christmas is seen as a chance to spread happiness and good fortune, rather than as a religious celebration.
-Christmas Day doesn’t get much attention at all, but the Christmas Eve is is commonly seen as a romantic day when couples get to spend time together and exchange presents.
-Christmas is not a public Holiday in Japan, but the Emperor’s Birthday which is a public holiday (Dec 23, in 1989 Emperor Akihito became Japan’s 125th Emperor) falls on the 23rd of December.
+In Japan, Christmas is seen as a chance to spread happiness and good fortune rather than as a religious celebration.
+Christmas Day doesn’t get much attention at all, but Christmas Eve is commonly seen as a romantic day when couples get to spend time together and exchange presents.
+Christmas is not a public holiday in Japan, but the Emperor’s Birthday, which is a public holiday (December 23, 1989, when Emperor Akihito became Japan’s 125th Emperor), falls on the 23rd of December.

-In China Christmas has become more and more popular in large cities where a large number of expats live, and Western influence in greater.
-However, in smaller cities and countryside areas in China’s interior there are far fewer Christians and the people have had less contact with westerns, so Christmas is considered as a foreign mystery, especially for the older generations.
+In China, Christmas has become more and more popular in large cities where a large number of expats live, with greater Western influence.
+However, in smaller cities and countryside areas in China’s interior, there are far fewer Christians, and the people have had less contact with westerners, so Christmas is considered a foreign mystery, especially for the older generations.
 Chinese children don’t normally leave out cookies and milk for Santa or write a letter detailing their wish list of toys.
-Colorful, cellophane-wrapped ‘Christmas apples’ are a popular gift.
+Colorful, cellophane-wrapped “Christmas apples” are a popular gift.
 The word “apple” apparently sounds like “peace” or “Christmas eve” in Mandarin.

-Over 90 % of the Thai population are Buddhist.Buddhism is tolerant of all other religions, including Christianity, and this religious tolerance is part of the reason why a major Christian festival such as Christmas can also be enjoyed by Buddhists in Thailand.
-Also a concept of Sanuk and enjoyment is very fundamental part of Thai culture.Thai people like to party and so any excuse for a celebration is gleefully seized upon.
-The religious meaning of Christmas is not important to most Thai people, but they know it’s a time when other countries are celebrating and they are happy to join in with the party.
-The King’s birthday on the 5th of December is the biggest holiday at the end of the year, where celebrations can continue until the end of the month!
+Over 90 percent of the Thai population is Buddhist.Buddhism is accepting of all other religions, including Christianity.
+This is one reason why Buddhists in Thailand can also celebrate big Christian holidays like Christmas.
+Also, the concept of Sanuk and enjoyment is a very fundamental part of Thai culture.Thai people like to party, so any excuse for a celebration is gleefully seized upon.
+The religious meaning of Christmas is not important to most Thai people, but they know it’s a time when other countries are celebrating, and they are happy to join in with the party.
+The King’s birthday on the 5th of December is the biggest holiday at the end of the year, and celebrations can continue until the end of the month!

-Asia Exchange wishes you all Merry Christmast and Happy New Year / ‘Meri krismas’ 메리크리스마스 / Merikurisimasu メリークリスマス / ‘Sheng Dan Kuai Le’ 圣诞快乐’ / ‘sùk-sǎn wan krít-mâat’สุขสันต์วันคริสต์มาส! //Selamat Hari Natal / Selamat Natal !
+Asia Exchange wishes you all Merry Christmast and Happy New Year / ‘Meri krismas’ 메리크리스마스 / Merikurisimasuメリークリスマス /’Sheng Dan Kuai Le’ 圣诞快乐’ / ‘sùk-sǎn wan krít-mâat’สุขสันต์วันคริสต์มาส! //Selamat Hari Natal / Selamat Natal !